MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/deploy-models-tsuzumi.md

 [!INCLUDE [Feature preview](~/reusable-content/ce-skilling/azure/includes/ai-studio/includes/feature-preview.md)]

 In this article, you learn about tsuzumi-7b models and how to use them.
-Tsuzumi is a lightweight large language designed to handle both Japanese and English with high efficiency.
+NTTDATA's tsuzumi model is a lightweight large language model designed to handle both Japanese and English with high efficiency.